New Jersey Performing Arts Center: NJPAC's Center for Arts Education

-NJPAC's Center for Arts Education, where many of the classrooms and offices for the center's arts education department reside, is situated adjacent to the center on nearby Rector St. After undergoing "adaptive reuse" renovations in Spring 2001, the building houses classes and staff year round.
+NJPAC's Center for Arts Education, where many of the classrooms and offices for the center's arts education department reside, is situated adjacent to the center at 24 Rector St. After undergoing adaptive reuse renovations in Spring 2001, the building houses classes and staff year round.
 The facility includes a theater, two dance studios, seven classrooms, nine practice rooms, and office space.